ashleysally00/small-business-ai-prompts/README.md

 - `templates/` - Ready-to-use templates for common business tasks
 - `case-studies/` - Real-world examples (coming soon)

+---

+## Disclaimer
+This project references publicly available case studies and success stories to provide educational examples.
+The original content belongs to their respective owners, and this repository does not claim ownership or endorsement of these materials.
+When possible, sources are cited with links to the original content for transparency and acknowledgment.

+If you believe any content has been used improperly, please [contact me](mailto:your-email@example.com) for resolution.
+This project is for **educational purposes only**, intended to guide small businesses in using AI effectively.

+---

 ## Contributing
 While this project is still in development, suggestions and feedback are welcome!